crouchbindset/professionalskills/GAME OVERVIEW.md

 # Game Prototype Details

+## Programme Structure

+### Player Class

+A player **CPlayer** class to create players within the game, attributes will include name, score, current card, deck and functions for win, lose and draw round and win or lose game.

+Card classes **CDinosaur** and **CVehicle** for creating card objects which will be stored within a list which will be assigned to each player of the game.

+We will need a game management class **CGame** to handle game turns, shared variables and functions and game states.

+A main menu **CMenu** and pause menu **CPause** scripts to handle UI elements and methods.

+Any scripts relevent to multiplayer, or are these implemented within other classes?

 ## Game Themes

 The game will have two themes, for example; Dinosaurs, Animals, Cars, Super Heroes